-- Rent, sell or negotiate for housing with women on a different basis than men - Refuse to acknowledge as income any alimony or child support payments received by a divorced woman or man - Require, directly or by implication, sexual favors in exchange for housing or real estate related transactions - Imply that continued tenancy, different terms (e.g. rent rates), or services (e.g. repairs) will depend on submission to sexual advances - Sexually harass tenant with unwelcome, sexual advances or behaviors
+- Rent, sell or negotiate for housing with women on a different basis than men - Require, directly or by implication, sexual favors in exchange for housing or real estate related transactions - Imply that continued tenancy, different terms (e.g. rent rates), or services (e.g. repairs) will depend on submission to sexual advances - Sexually harass tenant with unwelcome, sexual advances or behaviors

 Sexual Orientation - The Fair Housing Act does not apply to sexual orientation discrimination.
-However, the New York State Human Rights Law does prohibit sexual orientation discrimination, defined as, "heterosexuality, homosexuality, bisexuality, or asexuality, whether actual or perceived".
+However, the New York State Human Rights Law does prohibit sexual orientation discrimination, gender identity, and gender expression.
+Sexual orientation is defined as, "heterosexuality, homosexuality, bisexuality, or asexuality, whether actual or perceived".
 The law affords protection where individuals are targeted either based on their actual sexual orientation, or based on what the discriminator believes their orientation to be.
 Both Nassau and Suffolk local laws also prohibit sexual orientation discrimination.